nishants/wirestub/readme.md

-# Miraje : a wrapper over wiremock
+# Wirestub : wiremock in stub style
 - Designed to operate in standalone and stubbing mode only.
 - Adds powerful scripting and templating system for wiremock.
 - Allows behavioral stubbing without writing java code.